-Your email address and password combination are the first factor that protects your account – enabling two-factor authentication means adding a second factor, making it harder for intruders to gain access to your account.
+Your email address and password combination are the first factors that protect your account – enabling two-factor authentication means adding a second factor, making it harder for intruders to access your account.

-Often, this second factor is a message that is sent to your mobile phone, asking you to verify your login attempt.
+This second factor often sends a message to your mobile phone asking you to verify your login attempt.

-In the case of Instagram, you'll be asked to enter a special login code or confirm your login attempt – but only if you're accessing your account from a device that you haven't used before.
+In the case of Instagram, you'll be asked to enter a unique login code or confirm your login attempt – but only if you're accessing your account from a device , you haven't used before.

-To set this up, head to your profile and tap the menu icon.
+Head to your profile and tap the menu icon to set this up.
 Click on Settings > Security, and scroll down to Two-Factor Authentication.

-If you go down the SMS route, bear in mind that you'll need to have a confirmed mobile phone number associated with your Instagram account – if you don't you'll be asked to enter one before you can proceed.
+If you go down the SMS route, remember that you'll need to have an actual mobile phone number associated with your Instagram account – if you don't, you'll be asked to enter one before proceeding.

-Whichever option you go for, we recommend turning two-factor authentication on; it's incredibly easy to set up and use, and it makes it far more difficult for intruders to access your Instagram account.
+We recommend turning two-factor authentication on; it's straightforward to set up and use, making it far more difficult for intruders to access your Instagram account.